Société de l'assurance automobile du Québec

 • your ability to drive is impaired by drugs or alcohol, even if your blood alcohol concentration is below 0.08

-• you refuse to obey the orders of a peace officer, such as the order to breathe into an alcohol-screening device or to perform physical coordination tests
+• you refuse to obey the orders of a peace officer, such as the order to blow into an alcohol-screening device or to perform physical coordination tests

 Legal consequences of drinking and driving